codebridger/ai_video_editor/server/README.md

 ## Key Configurations

-*   **`.env`:** Contains essential configuration and secrets, such as database connection strings (if any), API keys for external services (Google Cloud, OpenAI, Groq), and server settings (e.g., port).
-Copy from `.env.sample` and fill in the values.
+*   **`.env`:** Contains essential configuration and secrets.
+Since a `.env.sample` file is not provided, developers need to create this file manually or copy it from an existing setup.
+It likely contains API keys (Google Cloud, OpenAI, Groq), server port settings, potential database connection strings, and other environment-specific values.
+Refer to the code where `process.env` is used (especially during application startup or in module configurations) to determine the required variables. *(Ignored by Git)*
 *   **`google-credentials.json`:** A Google Cloud service account key file required for authenticating Google Cloud API calls (like Speech-to-Text).
-Obtain this from your Google Cloud project console and place it in the `server/` directory.
+Obtain this from your Google Cloud project console and place it in the `server/` directory. *(Ignored by Git)*
 *   Module configurations within `src/modules/` or potentially a central configuration file within `src/` might exist for the `@modular-rest/server` framework.

 ## API Endpoints